exoplatform/web-conferencing/documentation/ACHITECTURE.md

 As seen, server log date later a bit after the actual message, it's because of logs caching, but the message contain client timestamp which is exactly the same in browser and server.
 There is also a client ID `393215` which uniquely identify a Javascript core module loaded and all its provider instances.
 And in the server log this ID prepended with a eXo user name for better clarity.

-If your provider will open a new window/tab for actual call, then you may need distinguish logs reported by your provider module and a call page module.
+If your provider will open a new window/tab for actual call, then you may need distinguish logs reported by your provider module on Platform page and a call page module.
 Client IDs already will differ for both modules, but often we need a better, human readable, marker.
 For this purpose each logger can be customized with a prefix.
 In example below, we create a logger for call window:

 ```javascript
   var log = webConferencing.getLog("myconnector").prefix("call");